DylanMeeus/auth0-blog/_posts/2016-10-11-building-an-angular2-application-with-dart.markdown

 ### Dealing with changes
 Write some information about how Angular2 deals with change detection, such as how to correctly handle data being added to the array of users.

+### ASIDE: Integrating with Auth0
+Extend our application to use JWT, and manage the login with Auth0.
+Provide information to further reading about Auth0 and other Angular2 blogs using Auth0.

 ### Conclusion:
 How easy was it to set up Dart.
 Dart Versus Typescript conclusion